 A proactive accountant doesn’t just process the numbers on a cash flow but also analyses them to identify the key areas of a business that generate good returns.
 This professional also identifies where an investment didn’t pay off.
 This helps in allocating resources better in the long run.

 A proactive accounting strategy helps a business plan for contingencies in addition to reserving resources for goal achievement.
+Adopting the right business practices and methods aren’t difficult but continue following them is a task and proactive accountants aid this by keeping the managers on track.

 Say, for example, an unprecedented lawsuit came in where settlement was needed; situations like these could create a big dent in the financials – it is the job of a proactive accountant to keep the finances ready when they are needed.